markbaaijens/rpmusicserver/README.md

 ### Update from another git branch
 By default, the update-mechanism looks at the `master` branch on github.
 However, it is possible to override the `master` branch version, by setting the desired branch version to a different value.
 In most cases this is the `develop` branch.
 As a result, an indicator VersionOverride pops up in the web-interface.

-Note that once VersionOverride is active, CurrentVersion and AvailableVersion do not play a role anymore.
+Note that once an override is active, the current and available version do not play a role anymore.

 To switch version from `master` branch to e.g. `develop` branch:
 * `ssh pi@rpms "sudo bash -c 'echo \"develop\" > /media/usbdata/rpms/config/update-branch.txt'"`